What is a protein S measurement?

 Protein S is one of the many vital proteins in the human body.
-It works to control the blood clotting process.
-The blood’s ability to clot is very important.
-It helps prevent excessive blood loss when an injury occurs.
+It plays a large role in controlling your blood clotting process.
+Your blood’s ability to clot is very important.
+It prevents excessive blood loss when an injury occurs.
 However, a blood clot in an artery or a vein (called thrombosis) can be extremely dangerous.

-The body contains coagulants and anticoagulants.
+Your body contains coagulants and anticoagulants.
 Coagulants encourage clotting, while anticoagulants help prevent it.
 Protein S is an anticoagulant.
-If there is not enough of it, it increases the chances that a harmful type of blood clot will form.
-The correct amount of protein S is needed to ensure the blood clotting process functions properly.
+If there is not enough of it, a harmful type of blood clot may form.
+The correct amount of protein S is needed to ensure your blood clotting process functions properly.

-- taking prescription anticoagulants such as warfarin and some other types of medicines
+- taking prescription anticoagulants, such as warfarin, and some other types of medication

 - liver disease